ofgrenudo/unorthodoxdev.net/content/recipes/dinner/enchiladas.md

 toc: true
 ---

 Enchiladas are traditionally served stuffed with cheese or potatoes, but in america are commonly found stuffed with chicken.
-Realistically you can use what ever you want, ive even had carneasada enchiladas...
+Realistically you can use what ever you want, ive even had carne asada enchiladas...

 ## Ingredients